 "Harsh Realm" (Fox) Following "The X-Files," Chris Carter adapted the comic book "Harsh Realm" by James D. Hudnall and Andrew Paquette for an extremely short-lived Fox series.
 The show, about a group of humans trapped in a virtual reality simulation, ran for just three episodes before it was yanked from the schedule and banished to sister network FX.

 "Sabrina the Teenage Witch" (ABC) Long before Archie himself would hit the small screen on "Riverdale," the Archie Comics series "Sabrina the Teenage Witch" was adapted into a hit ABC sitcom starring Melissa Joan Hart.
-The legacy of that long-running show has led to much speculation about whether or not the character might one day show up on the new CW adaptation of her sister comic.
+The legacy of that long-running show has led to much speculation about whether the character might one day show up on the new CW adaptation of her sister comic.